Air Conditioning System 101

 INSERT PHOTO SHOWING RV POWER SOURCE

-- The RV air conditioner won’t turn on.
+- The AC unit won’t turn on

-- The RV air conditioner compressor not coming on.
+- The compressor is not coming on

 You can check the power with an electric multimeter, or by asking the campground manager to check the power station.